auriq/essentia_docs/source/reference/manpages/aq_pp.rst

 .. _`-pmod`:

-``-pmod ModSpec``
+``-pmod ModSpec [ModSrc]``
-  Call the processing function in the module to process the current record.
+  Use the processing function in the given module to process the current record.
   The function is typically used to implement custom logics.

   * Retrieve and/or modify one or more columns in the current data row.